aliasgar1978/resume/docs/_timelines.rst

 .. admonition:: Declaration

-   Due to natual incident at my native home, some of appointment letters, experience certificates are either damanged or destroyed.
+   Due to natural incident at my native home, some of appointment letters, experience certificates are either damanged or destroyed.